 - In the second-to-leftmost navigation panel, go to Members→Member List

 - Click on the Invite button in the upper right-hand corner of the page.

 - Under "Emails", enter the email address of the Guest you're inviting.

 - You may also enter multiple email addresses separated by commas.

 - Ensure that "Invite as Admins" is turned off.

 - Click the SEND INVITATIONS button.

 Invited Guests will receive an email with a link to connect to your Yellowdig Community.
-Once a user has joined your Community, the Community Owner can choose to make them a Community Facilitator and (if the Community Owner is also a Network Administrator) a Network Member.
-In general, however, if someone is not a matriculated or employed member of an organization, he or she should not be promoted to Member or Administrator status within that organization's Network.
-For example, if Doogie Howser, M.D. guest lectures for your Human Anatomy course at TV Drama Medical School (TDMS), he should be invited to your Yellowdig Community as a Guest.
-But since he is neither employed by TDMS nor a student of TDMS, he should not be promoted to Member status, and he certainly shouldn't become a TDMS Network Administrator.
-This is to ensure that external guests have tightly proscribed access to an institution's Yellowdig resources and cannot access Posts and Comments from other Communities in your Network.
+Once a user has joined your Community, the Community Owner can choose to make them a Community Facilitator and (if the Community Owner is also an Organization Administrator) an Organization Member.
+In general, however, if someone is not a matriculated or employed member of an organization, you should not promote them to Community Facilitator or Organization Member status.
+This is to ensure that external guests have tightly proscribed access to an institution's Yellowdig resources and cannot access sensitive information.